 Beginning in 2018, child care funding is flowed through a five-year Transfer Payment Agreement (the Agreement) with schedules that may be replaced without the requirement of a signature.
-The Agreement sets out the terms and conditions of the funding and provides annual funding allocations.
+Starting in 2020, the Agreement includes funding for services related to both Child Care and EarlyON Child and Family Centres The Agreement sets out the terms and conditions of the funding and provides annual funding allocations.